VI. Routes: C. From Plovdiv to Burgas

 The distance from point A to point B

 For forty kilometers you will be pedaling in a wooded wilderness; the longest distance in the wilderness in Bulgaria.
 It is very nice mountain road with hardly any auto traffic at all.
-The road is labeled in Point A (road 79).
+The road is labelled in Point A (road 79).
 The road is in poor condition, but nice for pedaling.
 Bring food and water and food with you.
 Have in mind that the village of Varovik is almost deserted.

 Have a spray against dogs!
 Carry dog spray!